dotnet/docs-maui/docs/user-interface/controls/boxview.md

 :::image type="content" source="media/boxview/boxview-basic.png" alt-text="Screenshot of a BoxView with rounded corners.":::

-The `WidthRequest` and `HeightRequest` properties are measured in device-independent units.
+The <xref:Microsoft.Maui.Controls.VisualElement.WidthRequest> and <xref:Microsoft.Maui.Controls.VisualElement.HeightRequest> properties are measured in device-independent units.

 > [!NOTE]
 > A <xref:Microsoft.Maui.Controls.BoxView> can also be a child of an <xref:Microsoft.Maui.Controls.AbsoluteLayout>.
 In this case, both the location and size of the <xref:Microsoft.Maui.Controls.BoxView> are set using the `LayoutBounds` attached bindable property.